Common Enemy is the first performance basketball shoe brand working towards systemic change.

 PRODUCT DETAIL 03

-A TPU-interlaced engineered mesh optimizes for both stability and comfort.
+Our TPU-interlaced engineered mesh gives unrivaled stability and comfort.

 A complete design system for better performance.
 The One features a 360° flexible collar with twin pull tabs for ease of entry and no sacrifice of fit, an external molded heel counter for additional stabilization, an impact-protective TPU toecap, and a removable, anatomically contoured insole.